whatisaProCoder/odin-portfolio-site-v1/README.md

 - **Responsive Design** - Fully responsive layout that works seamlessly on mobile, tablet, and desktop devices
 - **Hero Section** - Eye-catching introduction with avatar and personal information
-- **Project Showcase** - Display your projects with images, descriptions, tech stacks, and links to live demos and repositories
+- **Project Showcase** - Displays projects with images, descriptions, tech stacks, and links to live demos and repositories
-- **Tech Stack Section** - Highlight your technical skills and technologies you work with
+- **Tech Stack Section** - Highlight technical skills and technologies I work with
 - **Contact Footer** - Easy-to-find contact information and social links
 - **Component Lab** - Isolated environment for testing and developing individual components